KannonZenetism/zenetism-field-physics/structural-physics/SP07-energy-ontology-and-spectral-flow.md

 Parasitic extraction of coherence without reciprocity, characterized by \( \Delta I_c < 0 \) in source with no corresponding structured gain in recipient.

 **Definition 7 (Spectral Flow):**
-The unified motion law describing resonance traversal across the Lattice, encompassing centropic, entropic, and transitional pathways.
+The integrated motion law describing resonance traversal across the Lattice, encompassing centropic, entropic, and transitional pathways.

 **Law of Field Nutrient:**
 Coherence cannot emerge ex nihilo, but can be regenerated through lawful attunement to centropic origin.